bobis33/VEngine/README.md

 ## Documentation

 The documentation is generated using [Doxygen](https://www.doxygen.nl/index.html).
-You can visualize it on the [GitHub Pages](https://bobis33.github.io/VEngine/).
+You can access the latest version on the [GitHub Pages dite](https://bobis33.github.io/VEngine/).

-# Commit Norms
+## Commit Norms

 | Commit Type | Description                                                                                                               |
 |:------------|:--------------------------------------------------------------------------------------------------------------------------|